1. Policy & Administrative Reforms Category

 These include implementing minimum standards and guidelines for ethical procurement, building strong procurement practices, continuous training of staff on guidelines, investing in monitoring & research, adoption of integrity codes, and many others.

 2. Transparency & Social Accountability Category

-The category honors public institutions that have adopted open contracting practices, proactively and timely making reports, financial information out for the public to access, demonstrated transparency in the procurement process, taken steps to implement the RTI law, and many other transparency methods.
-The category is looking for projects/actions/initiatives by public institutions that empowered their stakeholders/general public to demand accountability e.g. Publication of information about projects, participatory budgeting, demystifying budget, etc.
+The category honours public institutions that have adopted open contracting practices, proactively and timeously making financial information available for public access, demonstrated transparency in the procurement process, taken steps to implement the RTI law, and using other transparency methods.

 3. Efficient Public Service Delivery Category

-In this regard, the GI Awards seeks innovative projects that cut red tapes, complex bureaucracy, ensures timely delivery of the institution’s services, excellent customer service, deployed the best global practices, mainstream inclusiveness, etc.
+In this regard, the GIAWARDS seeks innovative projects that cut red tapes, complex bureaucracy, ensure timely delivery of the institution’s services, excellent customer service, deploys the best global practices, mainstream inclusiveness, etc.